ClickCease

 The lease extension process can be broken down into a few key steps:

-1. Review the Existing Lease Agreement: Before making any changes, carefully review the current lease.
+1. Review the Existing Lease Agreement: Before making any changes, carefully review the current lease agreement.
 Note details like the end date, rent amount, and any terms that might need updating.
+Also, check for any required notices that must be given to the tenant or landlord's before extending the lease.

 2. Communicate with the Tenant: Open communication is essential.
 Discuss the possibility of extending the lease and ensure both parties agree on the updated terms.

 3. Provide the Lease Extension Addendum: Draft the lease extension addendum with the new end date and any changes, like a rent increase.
+The lease addendum serves as a formal supplement to the original lease.
+If more substantial changes are needed, a lease amendment may be used to document those modifications.
 Ensure that both parties sign it to make it legally binding.

 Managing lease extensions across multiple properties can become complicated without the right tools.
 This is where DoorLoop’s software makes a difference.